mkitzan/python.c/README.md

 # python.c
 It's all your favorite Python functions, but in C.
-Composed of three interfaces: array.h, list.h, dict.h.
+Composed of four interfaces: array.h, list.h, dict.h, stack.h.

 # array.h
 Has functions which operate on static arrays.